-There are many different types, including deep plane surgery, S-lift or “mini lift” surgery, SMAS facelift, or “traditional facelift,” mid-facelift and others.
+There are many different types, including deep facelift surgery, S-lift, mini facelift, SMAS facelift(s), traditional facelift, mid-facelift and others.
 Each has its own recovery times and is usually decided by the surgeon.

 It is more important for you to find the right surgeon than for you to try and decide with technique is “best.”
 Look at the results of facelifts done by a surgeon, regardless of the technique used.
 If you like the results, you’re on the road to finding the results you are looking for.